sitano/slitherss/README.md

 TODO
 ====

-- reimpl snake bounds to contain only directly intersected sectors
+- sector sorted inserts instead of sorts
+- on looking for new sectors, intersect to head step radius, not whole bound box
+- use binary search when intersecting foreign snake body
-- impl head view cache
+- track snakes separatelly near view box
-- impl head pov cache

 - snake radius of head?

-- food intersection
-- eating food
 - snake mass
 - snake radius

+- keep food sorted by x-axis inside sectors
+- food intersection with binary search
+- eating food

 OTHER
 =====